 They say opposites attract, and that’s definitely the case with the two PS3 titles, Battlefield: Bad Company 2 and Disney Universe.
 For old school RPG fans, The Legend of Dragoon is a game that’s gone, but has never been forgotten.
 It’s your PSone Classic this week.
 And finally, the original Max Payne and Rayman 2: Revolution make the PS2 Classics corner the place to be this week.

-Possibly the weakest month of new video games ever comes to a close and the new games we can look forward on May 1 isn’t much more impressive.
+Possibly the weakest month ever for new video games comes to a close… but the new games we can look forward to on May 1 aren’t much more impressive.

 And that’s it.
 If there’s something for you, great.
 If not, there’s just two more weeks until we’re all blown away by the new releases of May 15.